pks9862728888/automation-test-developer-target-repo/README.md

 > To run integration tests execute in terminal: `mvn clean verify -PrunIntegrationTests`

+> To run specific test:
+>
+> Create a file with name TempTestRunnerIT in parallel.runners folder
+>
+> mvn verify -PrunSpecificTest

 Output will be generated in the `results` folder.

 # Architecture